Susan May Gudge has cared for and bred rabbits for over two decades. Her main specialty is the breeding of miniature black rabbits.

 A rabbit’s digestive system is very sensitive.
 Instead of wondering if something is good or bad for the rabbit, keep in mind that many foods are quite toxic to the rabbit.
 Some foods can cause a rabbit to become blocked internally.
 Other foods cause the rabbit to get fat, a very unhealthy situation.

 Instead, throw out all ideas of feeding the rabbit anything other than the items I am going to recommend, and nothing else.
 Rabbits do not need variety.
 Variety for a rabbit can only lead to some severe digestion problems, even death.
 As an exotic animal, they need a very precise and strict diet.

-I find the best method is a large drip bottle that is made for dogs because of its large size, attached to the outside of the cage with the tube inside the cage.
+I find the best method is a large drip bottle attached to the outside of the cage with the tube inside the cage.
 Make sure that the drip bottle is refilled daily with fresh water.
-Also, make sure by tapping the tip, that the bottle is discharging water efficiently.
+Also, make sure, by tapping the tip, that the bottle is discharging water efficiently.

 What Is a Rabbit's Main Food?

 The most important food source is Timothy Hay.
 A rabbit’s teeth never stop growing.
 For its whole life, the rabbit's teeth need to be constantly ground down by their food.
 It is very important they have enough hay to keep the teeth from growing too long.

 Read More From Pethelpful